 Cosmetology classes start the second Tuesday of each month.
 Orientation is conducted the morning of the first day of class.
-Nail Technology classes start based on demand.
+Nail Technology classes start based on demand and orientation is conducted the first day of class.

 OFFICIAL SCHOOL HOLIDAYS AND CLOSINGS